thuanphamchezzi/skydeckai-code/README.md

 }'
 ```

-The todo system maintains separate lists for each workspace and automatically manages timestamps and validation rules.
+The todo system maintains separate sequential task lists for each workspace, enforcing mandatory usage for all workspace operations.
+Tasks execute in order, building upon previous work without priority-based scheduling.

 ## Configuration